fizzbee-io/website/content/design/examples/ewd426-token-ring.md

 The tokens are not passed in a lock step.
 So, each server can pass the token to the next server independently as long as the server has the token.

-Any server can take the next action is modeled with the `any` keyword, obviously.
+Any server can take the next action is modeled with the `oneof` keyword, obviously.

 {{% highlight python "hl_lines=2 3 5"%}}
 atomic  action PassToken:
-  any i in NODES:
+  oneof i in NODES:
     if i == 0:
       # Handle 0th node special case
     else: